juicedata/juicefs/docs/en/administration/upgrade.md

 # Upgrade

-Different JuiceFS clients have different upgrade methods, which are described below.
+Upgrade methods vary with different JuiceFS clients.

 ## Mount point

 The JuiceFS client only has one binary file.
 So to upgrade the new version, you only need to replace the old one with the new one.

-- **Use pre-compiled client**: You can refer to [this document](../getting-started/installation.md#install-the-pre-compiled-client) for installation method of the corresponding system, downloading the latest client and overwriting the old one.
+- **Use pre-compiled client**: Refer to [Install the pre-compiled client](../getting-started/installation.md#install-the-pre-compiled-client) for details.
 - **Manually compile client**: You can pull the latest source code and recompile it to overwrite the old version of the client.
-Please refer to ["Installation"](../getting-started/installation.md#manually-compiling) document for more information.
+Please refer to ["Installation"](../getting-started/installation.md#manually-compiling) for details.

 :::caution
 For the file system that has been mounted using the old version of JuiceFS client, you need to [unmount file system](../getting-started/for_distributed.md#7-unmounting-the-file-system), and then re-mount it with the new version of JuiceFS client.